Ideas for Healthy, High Calorie Meals and Snacks

-Scrambled eggs or omelet cooked in butter or oil and made with vegetables, ham, bacon, sausage and cheese
+Scrambled eggs or omelet cooked in oil and made with vegetables, avocado, ham, and cheese

 Whole milk Greek or regular yogurt with granola, honey, nuts, dark chocolate chips or fresh or dried fruit